8 Steps to Acing an Interview with Anxiety

 Take it slow

-Believe in the power of pace.
-Have you heard the saying “the slower you go, the better you flow”?
+Slow down your pace when anxious. ave you heard the saying “the slower you go, the better you flow”?
 No? probably because I just made it up, yet it’s true.

 When speaking quickly, you lose focus and stutter more.
 Which made me even more nervous.